-Berlin isn't a "beautiful" city but if you like history there's no denying Berlin's role in shaping the last century and subsequently, it's absolutely fascinating.
-History is literally around every single corner.
-Plus, I like any place where wacky and weird is celebrated and Berlin's alternative vibe seems less untouched that it's comparative counterparts like Amsterdam and Paris.
+Berlin is a "beautiful" city in it's own unique way.
+If you're a history nerd, there's no denying Berlin's role in shaping the last century and subsequently, it's absolutely fascinating.
+History is literally on every single corner.
+I like any place where wacky and weird is celebrated and Berlin's alternative vibe seems less untouched that it's comparative counterparts like Amsterdam and Paris.

 During our long-weekend in Berlin, I wanted to wander the Kreuzberg area which is known as the ultimate alternative spot of the already very alternative city.
 Think funky cafes, abandoned urban architecture and counterculture squats and so on.
 But since we did this trip 'spontaneously' the day got away from us and we ended up drinking margaritas all night instead of continuing our urban exploring.
 No complaints there!